vyomasystems-lab/challenges-inderjit303/README.md

 ## Is the verification complete ?
 (Level 1 Design 1)
 The bugs present in original verilog code were detected using cocotb testbench verification on level1_design1 MUX code.
 The bugs were located in code and updated bug-free.
-The same Cocotb test were detected the bugs, now with modified changes in the code, passes without committing any errors.
+The same Cocotb test which detected the bugs, now with modified changes in the code, passes without committing any errors.
-Hence, the verification of Mux Level 1 Design 1 is completed by Pass DUT test.
+Hence, the verification of Mux Level 1 Design 1 is complete.

 #